WillShaw1100/WillShaw1100/README.md

 ### Hi there 👋

+Im Will!
+A student studying a BSc (Hons) in Software Engineering.

+For work I currently do the occasional shift in the event industry, working at some big festivals in multiple roles, from bar staff to production crew and almost everything in between.

+Outside of my studies and work I enjoy kayaking, volunteering (in the role of a leader for the Scouts) and gaming.

+## 🛠 Skills

+✔ Generally know my way around...
+- JavaScript(Node)
+- Python
+- Java
+- MySQL
+- Full Stack Web Development (Express, Vue)

 <!--
 **WillShaw1100/WillShaw1100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.